pkieszek/credit-card-leak-web-storage/README.md

-🛑 Client-Side Sensitive Data Exposure on Hertz.com – Full Credit Card, Password & ID Stored in Plaintext
+🛑 Client-Side Sensitive Data Exposure on a Production Website – Full Credit Card, Password & ID Stored in Plaintext

-Real-world disclosure of a critical web security flaw on Hertz.com: full credit card details, login credentials, and ID numbers stored in plaintext in the browser’s memory.
-Discovered and responsibly disclosed via Hertz’s public VDP on HackerOne.
+Real-world disclosure of a critical web security flaw: full credit card details, login credentials, and ID numbers stored in plaintext in the browser’s memory.
+Discovered and responsibly disclosed via a public VDP on HackerOne.

 ⸻

 📌 Summary

-This repository documents a critical vulnerability discovered on hertz.com, where highly sensitive user data was stored in plaintext in the browser using sessionStorage and cookies, in violation of industry standards.
+This repository documents a critical vulnerability discovered on a production website of a global company, where highly sensitive user data was stored in plaintext in the browser using sessionStorage and cookies, in violation of industry standards.

 Exposed Data:
 	•	Full credit card number (PAN), CVV, expiration date